marcelloti/COURSE-Iniciando-com-python/README.md

 # COURSE-Iniciando-com-python

-Introduction to Python programming language course of School of Net
+Introduction to Python programming language course of School of Net with more functions to be easy to do the maintenance on the code

-<small>* Also added a small comment function</small>